CDDLeiden/mol_weld/README.md

 # mol_weld
-Using RDKit to connect r-groups to core
+Using RDKit to connect substituents to core.

+## Dependencies
+create environment with rdkit (tested with version 2024.09.1)
+    conda install conda-forge::rdkit